This post may contain affiliate links. Please read our disclosure policy.

 Can I use frozen blueberries in this blueberry muffin recipe?

-Absolutely, this versatile blueberry muffin recipe works great with both fresh and thawed frozen blueberries.
+Absolutely, this single serve blueberry muffin recipe works great with both fresh and thawed frozen blueberries.
 There’s no need to wait for blueberry season to satisfy your muffin cravings.
 Just reach for frozen blueberries, and you’re good to go.

 What’s the best way to measure flour accurately?